filakhtov/gentoo-use-docs/sys-apps/coreutils.md

 This flag should normally be disabled, unless there is an explicit need for static binaries (usually used together with multicall binary).

 ### test
-Execute a `make check` command during a build.
-Run a test suite provided together with source files.
+Execute the `make check` command after the main bulid is completed to run the test suite provided with the source code and check for any regressions.
 This will extend a build time.

-The flag should normally be disabled as it is only required by the Gentoo team, developers or testers.
+The flag should normally be disabled as it is primarily used by the maintainers, developers or testers.

 ### vanilla
 Skip applying any Gentoo patches.